Written by

 June 22, 2020

 Every June, the Great Canadian Giving Challenge brings together charities and donors for a summer of engagement and fundraising.
 While each charity’s participation is unique, a successful campaign incorporates authentic messaging to supporters and talks about the genuine impact that their donations could make.
+Learn how four charities in this year’s Great Canadian Giving Challenge are engaging their supporters with creative fundraising campaigns.

 The “Raise the Boardwalk” campaign from Friends of Presqu’ile Park directly asks supporters to help raise the necessary funds to restore the Marsh Boardwalk, as part of their Great Canadian Giving Challenge campaign.
 The Marsh Boardwalk is Presqu’ile’s most popular trail, but high water levels have submerged sections of the boardwalk, causing structural damage that makes it impassable.
 Friends of Presqu’ile Park’s fundraising campaign clearly communicates how donations will help support the work required to elevate low-lying areas, ensuring safe public access to the boardwalk, and minimizing future damage.